DC23/workflows/_episodes/02-snakefiles.md

 An `ls` of our current directory reveals that all of our troublesome output files are now gone (as planned)!

+## Building Everything

 We can add a similar command to create all the data files.
-We can put this at the top of our Snakefile so that it is the [default target][ref-default-target], which is executed by default if no target is given to the `snakemake` command:
+We can put this at the top of our Snakefile so that it is the [default target][ref-default-target], which is executed if no target is given to the `snakemake` command:

 ~~~